-The Brand has been progressively strengthening its commitment to long-term sustainable and responsible growth, as an integral part of the Company's strategy and as a means to further meet stakeholder expectations and create shared value.
+The Brand has been progressively strengthening its commitment to long-term sustainable and responsible growth, as a means to further meet stakeholder expectations and create shared value.

-SELECTIVE PRODUCT RANGE EXPANSION
+SELECTIVE PRODUCTS' RANGE EXPANSION

-Thanks to its strong tradition and credibility built over the years, Moncler has consolidated its position as a worldwide leader in the premium down jacket segment.
-The Group is now selectively expanding beyond its core business, into complementary product and market segments in which it has, or can surely achieve, high recognition and in-depth know-how.
+Thanks to its strong tradition and credibility built over the years, Moncler has consolidated its position as a worldwide leader in the high-end down jacket segment.
+The Group is now selectively expanding beyond its core business, into complementary products and market segments in which it has, or can surely achieve, high recognition and in-depth knowhow.
 "To create special products with a specialist's approach" is the motto that drives and steers Moncler's present and future.